Dog Bite Lawyer Near You — San Bernardino & Riverside County

 California Dog‑Bite Law: Strict Liability & Defenses

-Who May Be Liable & What Insurance Applies in the Inland Empire
+Who May Be Liable & What Insurance Applies

 Injuries & Medical Care (Scars, Nerves & Infection)

 Dog attacks can cause punctures, deep lacerations, crushed tissue, nerve damage, broken bone, facial injuries, and lasting scar/disfigurement.
 Infections (including rabies risk assessment), tetanus, and antibiotic protocols matter; some patients require surgery, grafts, or physical therapy.
 Children often need careful wound care and later revision to protect long‑term quality of life.
 We help organize health care, navigate health insurance, and document wage loss and home‑care needs.
 Emotional stress, anxiety, and anguish are real—mental health treatment notes support your claim.
+For wound-care and vaccination guidance, the Centers for Disease Control and Prevention is a helpful resource.

 Damages You Can Pursue (Economic & Non‑Economic)